Explicit Acyclic Models and (Co)Chain Operations: Review of Acyclic Models

 Then $\phi_{func} \colon F_*(X_1, \ldots , X_k) \to K_*(X_1, \ldots , X_k)$ is constructed recursively as follows.
 One always begins with some functorial map in degree 0, and assumes a functorial chain map has been constructed in degrees less than $n$.
 Given a basis element $u = \sigma_*^F(\bar{u}) \in F_n(X_1, \ldots , X_k) $, one defines As before, extend by linearity over $\FF$ or $\FF[G]$.
 It is the assumption that the universal elements $\bar{u}$ and simplices $\sigma_i$ are canonically determined by $u$ that guarantees that $\phi$ is well-defined.
-A routine argument shows that this procedure defines a chain map that is equivariant and functorial in the $X_i$.\footnote{In practice our examples are rather simple compared to this somewhat vague attempt to describe a multivariable functorial acyclic model process in general.}
+A routine argument shows that this procedure defines a chain map that is equivariant and functorial in the $X_i$.\footnote{All that is important about this somewhat vague attempt to describe a multivariable functorial acyclic model process in general is that it makes clear sense in our examples.}